Googol: Size

-Another way of illustrating the immense size of a googol is to picture the Frontier supercomputer, which as of 2022 is the most powerful supercomputer in the world and measures 680 m2 (7,300 sq ft), almost exactly the same size of a basketball court with run-offs and sidelines.
-The Frontier is capable of making 1,102,000 TFLOPs (1.1 quintillion calculations per second).
-Imagine if the supercomputer, which cost approximately US$600 million to build, was shrunk down to the size of an atom (for reference, a typical grain of sand might have 37 quintillion atoms).
-If every atom in the observable universe (~ atoms total) was as powerful as a Frontier supercomputer, it would take approximately 100 seconds of parallel computing to manually add up all the digits like an adding machine (instead of using shorthand calculations).

-Carl Sagan pointed out that the total number of elementary particles in the universe is around 1080 (the Eddington number) and that if the whole universe were packed with neutrons so that there would be no empty space anywhere, there would be around 10128.
+Carl Sagan pointed out that the total number of elementary particles in the observable universe is around 1080 (the Eddington number) and that if the whole universe were packed with neutrons so that there would be no empty space anywhere, there would be around 10128.
 He also noted the similarity of the second calculation to that of Archimedes in The Sand Reckoner.
 By Archimedes's calculation, the universe of Aristarchus (roughly 2 light years in diameter), if fully packed with sand, would contain 1063 grains.
-If the much larger observable universe of today were filled with sand, it would still only equal 1095 grains.
-Another 100,000 observable universes filled with sand would be necessary to make a googol.
+If the much larger observable universe of today were filled with sand, it would still only equal ×10^95 grains.
+The number would have to be 100,000 times bigger to make a googol.

 The decay time for a supermassive black hole of roughly 1 galaxy-mass (1011 solar masses) due to Hawking radiation is on the order of 10100 years.
 Therefore, the heat death of an expanding universe is lower-bounded to occur at least one googol years in the future.

 A googol is considerably smaller than a centillion.